kbrown01/random_pokemon/README.md

 I do this because it is better to use an automation to trigger an update to the sensor so you can control the throttling.

 Lastly, while it is not needed really but made this easier for the charting of the statistics, I created a template sensor the isolates only the stats.
-That is called sesnor.pokemo_base_stats.
+That is called **sensor.pokemon_base_stats**.
 The key here is that it's state is the maximum value of any one stat so as to calculate the relative value of them all.

 ```
 ###